-The MGC thesis requirement is administered by the Research Review Committee as described in the VUSM Catalog at:
+The MGC thesis requirement is administered by the Research Review Committee as described in the VUSM Catalog at: Master of Genetic Counseling Program Overview (vanderbilt.edu)

 II.
 DIRECTLY RESPONSIBLE INDIVIDUALS

 According to the VUSM MGC Student Handbook, Directly Responsible Individuals (DRIs) are defined as those program faculty with whom students should be in contact regarding questions or informational needs they might have.
 The primary contact for any issue should always be contacted first.
 In the event that the primary contact is not available, the second contact should be contacted next.
 If the second contact is not available, the third contact should be contacted.